st-artichokey/we-cryptids/how-to-contribute/why-git.md

 [Setting up git](https://docs.github.com/en/get-started/onboarding/getting-started-with-your-github-account#2-setting-up-git) - for newbies not interested in terminal/etc, github desktop is fine, will need ssh

 [Choosing how to interact with Github](https://docs.github.com/en/get-started/onboarding/getting-started-with-your-github-account#3-choosing-how-to-interact-with-github) - this section is helpful as it explains how to engage with the browser, etc

 [Writing on github](https://docs.github.com/en/get-started/onboarding/getting-started-with-your-github-account#4-writing-on-github) - markdown is your friend this project is entirely in markdown

-> what is markdown?
+> TODO: what is markdown?

 ## How do I use this repository?